 04 You Encourage Word-of-Mouth Sharing

-Compared to buyer segments united by a common purchase or behavior, such as visiting a website, consumer tribes have strong networks.
+Compared to buyer segments united by a common purchase or behavior, such as visiting a website, consumer communities have strong networks.
 And that drives word of mouth.

 In a recent survey of 500 members of the military, 76% say they learn about discounts from word of mouth, and 83% of students would share a gated offer with friends and family.

-05 You Can Go All-In with a Consumer Tribe
+05 You Can Go All-In with a Consumer Community

-Once you initiate a relationship with members of a consumer tribe, you can extend your program beyond a single, online offer and engender long-term loyalty among subscribers.
+Once you initiate a relationship with members of a consumer community, you can extend your program beyond a single, online offer and engender long-term loyalty among subscribers.